ltgoslo/norwegian-analogies/README.md

 # The Norwegian Analogy Test Set

-This repository holds the Norwegian Analogy Test Set.
-The test set was created by semiautomatically translating and adapting the existing [Google analogies test set](https://arxiv.org/pdf/1301.3781.pdf) from English to Norwegian, for evaluating the task of analogical reasoning.
+This repository holds the Norwegian Analogy Test Set, defined for evaluating the task of analogical reasoning.
+The test set was created by semiautomatically translating and adapting the existing [Google analogies test set](https://arxiv.org/pdf/1301.3781.pdf) from English to Norwegian.

 ## Format